MRtrix3/mrtrix3/docs/reference/commands/population_template.rst

 Input, output and general options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - **-type** Specify the types of registration stages to perform.
-Options are "rigid" (perform rigid registration only which might be useful for intra-subject registration in longitudinal analysis), "affine" (perform affine registration) and "nonlinear" as well as cominations of registration types: "rigid_affine", "rigid_nonlinear", "affine_nonlinear", "rigid_affine_nonlinear".
+Options are: "rigid" (perform rigid registration only, which might be useful for intra-subject registration in longitudinal analysis); "affine" (perform affine registration); "nonlinear"; as well as cominations of registration types: "rigid_affine", "rigid_nonlinear", "affine_nonlinear", "rigid_affine_nonlinear".
 Default: rigid_affine_nonlinear

 - **-voxel_size** Define the template voxel size in mm.
 Use either a single value for isotropic voxels or 3 comma-separated values.

-- **-initial_alignment** Method of alignment to form the initial template.
-Options are "mass" (default), "robust_mass" (requires masks), "geometric" and "none".
+- **-initial_alignment** Method of alignment to form the initial template.Options are: "mass" (default); "robust_mass" (requires masks); "geometric"; "none".

 - **-mask_dir** Optionally input a set of masks inside a single directory, one per input image (with the same file name prefix).
 Using masks will speed up registration significantly.
 Note that masks are used for registration, not for aggregation.
 To exclude areas from aggregation, NaN-mask your input images.

 - **-warp_dir** Output a directory containing warps from each input to the template.
 If the folder does not exist it will be created

 - **-transformed_dir** Output a directory containing the input images transformed to the template.
 If the folder does not exist it will be created.
-For multi-contrast registration, provide comma separated list of directories.
+For multi-contrast registration, this path will contain a sub-directory for the images per contrast.

 - **-linear_transformations_dir** Output a directory containing the linear transformations used to generate the template.
 If the folder does not exist it will be created